vmsaif/recursive-ray-tracing-program-in-openGL/README.md

 This project requires the OpenGL library or `glut.h`.
 The easiest way to set it up in Visual Studio is as follows:

 1. Navigate to the directory where you cloned the project.
-2. Open the `recursive-ray-tracing-program-in-openGL.sln` file in Visual Studio.
+2. Open the `Ray_Tracing.sln` file in Visual Studio.
 3. Click on `Project` in the menu bar.
 4. Select `Manage NuGet Packages`.
+(If you don't see it, close the VS window, then resume from step 2.)
 5. Click on the "Browse" tab.
 6. Search for "freeglut".
 7. Select "nupengl.core" (which includes glut.h) and click `Install`.
+(If already installed, then uninstall then install again).

 ## Running the Project